Jan Kačer

 Jan Kačer (3 October 1936 – 24 May 2024) was a Czech actor and theatrical director.
 He appeared in more than sixty films from 1960 onwards.

 Life and career

 Kačer studied theatrical directing at DAMU.
 He was an actor and a director in The Drama Club and later Theatre on the Balustrade.

 Kačer was a parliamentary representative in the Federal Assembly from 1990 to 1992.

 His wife was the actress Nina Divíšková.

+Death

 Kačer died on 24 May 2024, at the age of 87.
 His grave is located on the cemetery of Prague 5 Slivenec.